Softcatala/nmt-softcatala/README.md

 * *serving*: contains a microservice that provides a basic transtion API calling TensorFlow serving.
 * *use-models-tools*: contains tools to use the models to translate text files or PO files
 * *evaluate*: set of tools and corpus to evaluatate diferent translation systems
+* *training*: scrips and configurations to train the models

 # Models